chapter 10

 Do Not Adjust

 Riders are asked to not adjust during the following moments in dressage.
-If the riders do adjust during these moments, it could negatively affect a number of different aspects, such as go timing, arena timing, straightness, etc.
+If the riders do adjust during these moments, it could negatively affect several different aspects, such as go timing, arena timing, straightness, etc.

 Belting